Suction Gripper in 3D-Printed Aluminum: The Power of (Re)Design

 The problem?
 The design was expensive, owing to heavy material usage and a need for manual assembly.
 After reviewing the design, our Design & Engineering team had a main goal of cost reduction.
 A secondary goal was to improve the gripper’s lifetime, as the customer’s experience showed that incorrect positioning of the part caused incremental damage over time.

 At Materialise, we believe that design optimization is a constant and crucial process.
 It’s particularly important when a part goes from traditional manufacturing techniques to 3D printing, where the same restrictions simply do not apply.
 In this case, our Design & Engineering team took the design through multiple stages of evolution until we achieved the goals.
 All while using the same material: aluminum.

 In additive manufacturing, generally speaking, design complexity is not a contributor to cost.
 Volume is, due to the associated material usage.
 So Materialise engineers first took the opportunity to replace the solid space of the gripper with a leaner version, requiring drastically less material.
 To reduce the amount of manual assembly required, the team integrated a connection tube within the gripper design.
 Integrated tubes not only reduce costs but also remove the risk of leakage.

 But the part could still be made lighter and cheaper.
-Besides volume, another major cost driver in metal 3D printing is support structure.
-Any unsupported overhangs could potentially deform during or after printing, owing to the high temperatures that the part is subjected to in the 3D printer — but supports use valuable material and raise costs.
+Besides volume, another major cost driver in metal 3D printing is the support structure.
+Any unsupported overhangs could potentially deform during or after printing, owing to the high temperatures that the part is subjected to in the 3D printer — but supports the use of valuable material and raise costs.

 A lighter, more affordable gripper